grycap/oscar-landing/content/english/blog/post-nodered-flowfuse.md

 ![Connecting instance 2](../../images/blog/post-nodered-flowfuse/15.png)

-From this point on, the operation is the usual process as using Node-RED.
+From this point on, the operation is the usual process as when using Node-RED.

 ![Connecting instance 3](../../images/blog/post-nodered-flowfuse/16.png)